 About the Fellowship

-Tenure-track faculty members in the CAS who have successfully completed the third-year review process and are within 10 years of earning their doctoral degrees are eligible.
-Faculty members who are more than 10 years away from earning their doctoral degrees are ineligible.
-A list of eligible faculty in each unit has been forwarded to the chair/director by the Dean's Office.
+Tenure-track or recently tenured faculty members in the CAS who are within 10 years of earning their doctoral degrees are eligible.
+CAS faculty members who are more than 10 years away from earning their doctoral degrees are ineligible.

-- Each fellowship begins with the academic year (August 16, 2020) and has a term of three years.
-A fellowship may be renewed one time, subject to eligibility (within 10 years of doctoral degree-applies to renewal period) and available funding.
+- Each fellowship begins with the academic year (August 16, 2021) and has a term of three years.

 - Fellowship recipients must continue to fulfill normal expectations of teaching effectiveness, professional development, research and scholarship, and departmental and university service during the duration of the fellowship.